dart-lang/pana/test/goldens/end2end/skiplist-0.1.0.json_report.md

 ### [x] 0/10 points: All of the package dependencies are supported in the latest version

-* Could not run pub outdated: Exception: `pub get` exited 1.
-StdErr: The current Dart SDK version is {{sdk-version}}.

-Because skiplist depends on quiver_iterables >=1.0.0 which requires SDK version >=1.9.0 <2.0.0, version solving failed.
+* Sdk constraint doesn't support current Dart version 2.8.3.
+Cannot run `pub outdated`.

 ### [x] 0/10 points: Package supports latest stable Dart and Flutter SDKs